Organwolf/100-days-of-code/log.md

 ### Day 39: April 10, 2020

 **Today's Progress**: Learnt more about ES6, general JavaScript, reactjs and regular functions as well as arrow functions.
 Added the Prettier extension for VS Code as well as adding `"editor.formatOnSave": true,` inside of settings.json.
+I also learnt that after Github converts Markdown to HTML it sanitizes it which removes things that could cause harm- such as script tags and inline-styles [source](https://stackoverflow.com/questions/44831505/which-inline-html-styles-does-github-markdown-accept)

 **Thoughts**:
 The disappointments of not understanding Postgres and not being able to complete the corona dashboard app is all part of my process towards becomming a better programmer.
 That's why I'd like to share these images:
 <br>
 <br>